-- Our international scope is complemented through our Erasmus programme, where students are offered the opportunity to study up to one year in another European university.
-We currently have an expanding number of Erasmus agreements with European universities and will soon include international universities through the Erasmus+ programme.
+- Our international scope is complemented through the Erasmus programme, where students are offered the opportunity to study up to one year in another European university.
+We also work on including universities outside of Europe through the Erasmus+ International Credit Mobility programme.

-- All our graduates have either continued to either post graduate studies or found employment in the public and private sector or continued on to postgraduate studies.
+- Our graduates have found employment in the public and private sector or continued on to postgraduate studies.

 Due to the relatively small size of our unit, an important aspect of our existence is the personal rapport which students develop with their peers and supervisors.
 This lends itself to spirited and stimulating discussions which often carry on in informal contexts.

 - During the first year, the MA student is expected to actively participate in seminars, attend the School’s courses and contribute to university events.
 Throughout the first 2 semesters, the candidate attends numerous courses and seminars with the goal of fine-tuning the theme that will be developed in the MA dissertation.

 - At the end of the 2nd semester, MA researchers are required to submit a research proposal to the curriculum staff.
 This proposal should state the research question, its relevance to the discipline, the methodology addressing it, and any ethical issues foreseen in carrying out the project.
 The researcher will get a final round of feedback from a member of staff, other than the candidate’s supervisor, so that the researcher can receive independent feedback.

 After the successful submission of the proposal, MA researchers embark on the fieldwork aspect of their projects.
 The suitable amount of time for this is an issue that is agreed upon with the supervisor(s).
 After fieldwork, one academic year is allotted to writing up, supported by seminars and supervisory meetings.
 Attendance and participation in seminars at this stage are crucial.